for Veterans and the Public

 Once HIV has infected a cell and made copies of itself, it uses an enzyme called protease to process itself correctly so it can be released from the cell to infect other cells.
 These medicines work by blocking protease.

 Many PIs are recommended or approved for use only with another drug that "boosts" their effect.
-One of these is low-dose Norvir®, the other is a non-HIV drug called Tybost® (cobicistat).
+One of these boosters is ritonavir (Norvir®), the other is cobicistat (Tybost®) (Pharmacokinetic Enhancers).

-Several combination tablets that include a "booster" plus a PI are:
+There are three fixed-dose combination tablets that include a "booster" plus a PI:

 - Evotaz® (atazanavir + ritonavir)

 - Kaletra® (lopinavir + ritonavor)